You are using an outdated browser. Please upgrade your browser to improve your experience.

 Sarah has a special interest in animal behavior medicine, and does most of our ultrasound work for livestock carcass traits.
 She has also been involved with Can Do Canines (formerly Hearing and Service Dogs of MN) for many years as a field trainer, helping to train disabled or hearing impaired clients and their service dogs.

 Megan Koehntop grew up near a small town in western Wisconsin.
-Finding her love for animals on the small dairy farm that her parents and family operated, she decided to pursue a degree in Veterinary Technology at Ridgewater College in Willmar, MN.
-After graduation she moved to her husband’s hometown of Morris and was employed at Glacial Ridge Veterinary Clinic in Glenwood for 2 ½ years.
-Over the summer and fall of 2012 she began to shadow Morris Veterinary Center’s groomer, Janet and in October joined the staff as a certified veterinary technician and groomer.
+Finding her love for animals on the small dairy farm that her family owned and operated, she decided to pursue a degree in Veterinary Technology at Ridgewater College in Willmar, MN.
+After graduation she moved to her husbands hometown of Morris and was employed at Glacial Ridge Veterinary Clinic in Glenwood for 2 ½ years.
+In the fall of 2012, she joined the staff at Morris Veterinary Center as a Certified Veterinary Technician and Pet Groomer.
+She enjoys the mixture of pet grooming and performing technician duties.
+After starting her family, she started back to work part-time and loves the balance of work and being a stay-at-home mom.
+She enjoys staying busy grooming dog and cats.
+While not working, Megan loves spending time with her family, pets and life on the farm.

 Contact us for an appointment